 FAU must comply with federal regulations with students receiving Federal Title IV funding and withdrawing from all courses; a portion of the student’s aid may be billed back based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student's ceased attendance.

 All students must maintain the specified grade point average and progress through their academic program at a pace leading to completion within a determined time frame in order to qualify and remain eligible for funding through federal financial aid programs.

-Students will be required to complete the Mandatory Course Entry Survey for ALL classes enrolled.
+Students will be required to complete the Mandatory Course Entry Quiz for ALL classes in which they are enrolled.
 According to Federal Regulations, a student is considered not to have begun attendance if a school is unable to document the student's attendance in each class.
 Title IV financial aid (Federal Loans, Pell Grant & Workstudy) will not be disburse for each class the survey has not been completed.

-In addition to completing the Mandatory Course Entry Survey, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
-Examples of valid forms of documented activity include faculty attendance rosters, graded assignments, quizzes, or exams.
-Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Survey was completed.
+In addition to completing the Mandatory Course Entry Quiz, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in their courses.
+Examples of valid forms of documented activity include faculty attendance rosters, graded assignments, quizzes, and exams.
+Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Quiz was completed.